twofacefil11/inzopr2025/debug.md

 - [ ]:

 UX:
-- [ ]: image or nice background when empty
 - [ ]: image picker not fullscreen, normal window (that might be just me)
 - [ ]: export before closing?
 - [ ]: export before loading?
 - [x]: in file picker complete filters for formats. (bad idea, no)
 - [ ]: label nad dropdownem do wboru efektów
-- [ ]: hint the user to drag and drop somwehow
+- [x]: hint the user to drag and drop somwehow
 - [ ]: adjust sidepanel dims to the contents
 - [ ]:
 - [ ]: